vamshik113/ota-dfu-python/README.md

 * Python `intelhex` module (available via pip)

 ## Firmware Build Requirement

 * Your nRF5 peripheral firmware build method will produce  a firmware file ending with either `*.hex` or `*.bin`.
 * Your nRF5 firmware build method will produce an Init file ending with `.dat`.
-* The Nordic naming convention is `application.bin` and `application.dat`, but this utility will accept any names.
+* The typical naming convention is `application.bin` and `application.dat`, but this utility will accept other names.

 ## Generating init files